 If you create a firewall policy, firewall events will be logged here.

-For more information on implementing a policy, see "Firewall menus" on page 21.
+For more information on implementing a policy, see Firewall, page 37.

 The information in the log can be useful to help the technical support team solve problems.
 Log entries contain information about the traffic and the rules action (allowed, discarded).
-When logged here, these events are not logged in the main Event Log (see "Event log" on page 40).
+When logged here, these events are not logged in the main Event Log.

-A firewall log contains up to 50 of the most recent events.
-The firewall log is cleared when the display reboots.
+A Firewall log contains up to 50 of the most recent events.
+The Firewall log is cleared when the display reboots.

-How to use FTP or SCP to retrieve log files
+How to Use FTP or SCP to Retrieve Log Files

-A Super User/Administrator or Device User can use FTP or SCP to retrieve a tab-delineated event log file (event.txt) or data log file (data.txt) and import it into a spreadsheet.
+A Super User/Administrator or Device User can use FTP or SCP to retrieve a tabdelineated event log file (event.txt) or data log file (data.txt) and import it into a spreadsheet.
 Both reside on the unit.